The Lifebelt Particle Filter for robust estimation from low-valued count data: Application of the LBPF to the hospitalisation-death model

 A rule can be set to obtain a realisation of this specific trajectory that delimits the boundary of the state-space:

 This trajectory has the special characteristic that it cannot collapse to zero weight, since, not only does it guarantee that the number $ x_t $ remains higher than the current observation $ y_t $, but it takes its highest possible value, preventing future collapses due to the constrained space of the Multinomial.

-The \ac{LBPF} is based on the introduction of this trajectory, the \textit{lifebelt particle}, in the sequential importance sampling algorithm.
-The particle takes its name from the fact that, in situations where all the other particles have weight 0, the lifebelt particle would still retain a positive weight, hence rescuing the overall sequential importance sampler from particle collapse.
-It is important to note that this lifebelt particle is also safe against particle collapse generated by values of the hidden states that are too low compared to the observations.

-Equation \ref{eqlbcfr} provides an example of how one such particle can be formulated.
-More choices of lifebelt particles are discussed in Section \ref{s3.3} and \ref{s5}.
-The remainder of this section is focused on the construction of an exact \ac{SMC} scheme that includes a lifebelt particle.
+In this sense, a lifebelt particle that satisfies assumption (i) of Section \ref{s3} can be designed according to rule \eqref{eq:lbp}.